pulumi/pulumi/docs/metadata.md

         name: string
         value: object

-The most interesting capability here is the ability to request a "capability", or reference to another Service.
+The most interesting feature here is the ability to request a "capability", or reference to another Service.
 This provides a strongly typed and more formal way of expressing Service dependencies, in a way that the system can understand and leverage in its management of the system (like ensuring Services are created in the right order).
 It also eliminates some of the fragility of weakly typed and dynamic approaches, which can be prone to race conditions.